 There are two main aims to this module.
 The first is to engage you with examples of the practice and application of health psychology.
 Within classes you will be exposed to up-to-date research and current issues within the profession.
-Taught sessions will cover systematic literature reviews and meta-analysis, choosing research collaborators, complying with professional governance, developing a skills portfolio and using it to plan continuing development, plus guest speaker sessions from different areas of professional practice, e.g. cognitive behaviour coaching, pain management, sexual health work.
+Taught sessions will cover systematic literature reviews, choosing research collaborators, complying with professional governance, developing a skills portfolio and using it to plan continuing development, plus speaker sessions from different areas of professional practice, e.g. cognitive behaviour coaching, co-creation of health, motivational interviewing.

 Your experiences and opinions are particularly valued in these sessions and you are encouraged to take an active participatory role.
 Classes should get you thinking and some may present ideas or activities that are quite challenging.
 You should begin to reflect on your learning experiences and practice documenting these in a reflective diary.